linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

         sudo ufw status

 {{< note >}}
-For more detailed information about firewall setup please read our guide [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw/).
+For more detailed information about firewall setup please read our [How to Configure a Firewall with UFW](/docs/security/firewalls/configure-firewall-with-ufw/) guide.
 {{< /note >}}